geopm/geopm/service/docs/source/admin.rst

 Linux Integration
 -----------------

-The GEOPM Service integrates with the Linux OS through Systemd as a unit that is installed with the geopm-service RPM.
-The ``sytemctl`` command can be used to interact with the ``geopm`` Systemd Unit.
+The GEOPM Service integrates seamlessly with the Linux OS through Systemd.
+It is packaged within the geopm-service binary package, and administrators can install it using their respective package management systems.
+Use ``systemctl`` to interact with ``geopm`` Systemd Unit.

 GEOPM Service Files
 -------------------

-In addition to the files provided by the installation packages, the GEOPM Service may create and modify files while active.
-The files created by the GEOPM Service are located within two directories.
-The files in ``/etc/geopm`` hold the access control lists.
-These files persist across reboots and restarts of the service.
-The files in ``/run/geopm`` track information about clients that are actively using the service.
-These files save the state of the GEOPM Service and if the service is stopped for any reason the files will be used when the service is started again.
-The files in ``/run`` are erased upon reboot.
+Beyond the files that come with the installation packages, the GEOPM Service may generate and modify additional files during its active state.
+These files are housed within two primary directories:

+- ``/etc/geopm``: This directory contains configuration files, including access control lists.
+Files here persist across both reboots and service restarts.

+- ``/run/geopm``: This directory contains files that monitor data about clients actively engaging the service, files that help maintain the GEOPM Service's state, and files that are used by GEOPM's save/restore mechanism.
+Should the service halt unexpectedly, these files aid in its subsequent restart.
+However, remember that the ``/run`` directory's contents get deleted upon a system reboot.

+Furthermore, the GEOPM Service ensures robust security measures:

-All files and directories within ``/etc/geopm`` or ``/run/geopm`` are created by the GEOPM Service with restricted access permissions and root ownership.
-The GEOPM Service will not read any file or directory if they are modified to have more permissive access restrictions, non-root ownership, or if they are replaced by a symbolic link or other non-regular file.
-If these checks fail, the file or directory will be renamed to include a UUID string and a warning is printed in the syslog.
-These renamed files or directories enable an administrator to perform an investigation into problem, but they will not be used by the GEOPM Service in any way.
+- Both ``/etc/geopm`` and ``/run/geopm`` directories and their contained files are established with restricted access permissions and root ownership.

+- The service will avoid reading any file or directory if there's a relaxation in access restrictions, non-root ownership, or if they're substituted by symbolic links or non-standard files.
+Should these conditions not be met, the affected file or directory will be renamed with a UUID and a warning will be dispatched to the syslog.
+While these renamed entities can assist an administrator in investigations, they are otherwise ignored by the GEOPM Service.

-It is recommended that these GEOPM Service system files are always manipulated using GEOPM tools like ``geopmaccess``, however, any administrator that manipulates the GEOPM system files without using a GEOPM interface should be aware of the permission and ownership requirements for these files.
-For more information about the GEOPM security model please refer to the `Security Guide <security.html>`_.
+For seamless operation and security, it's advised to manage the GEOPM Service system files using GEOPM tools like ``geopmaccess``.
+However, administrators opting to handle GEOPM system files outside of a GEOPM interface should be vigilant of the necessary permission and ownership criteria.
+Delve deeper into the GEOPM security intricacies by referring to the `Security Guide <security.html>`_.

 Configuring Access Lists